-- 1. Operating Temperature is the case surface temperature on the center/top side of the LPDDR2 device.
-For the measurement conditions, please refer to JESD51-2 standard. - 2.
+1. Operating Temperature is the case surface temperature on the center/top side of the LPDDR2 device.
+For the measurement conditions, please refer to JESD51-2 standard.

 Some applications require operation of LPDDR2 in the maximum temperature conditions in the Extended Temperature Range between 85°C and 105°C case temperature.
 For LPDDR2 devices, some derating is necessary to operate in this range.
-See the MR4 Device Temperature (MA[7:0] = 04h) table. - 3.
-Either the device operating temperature or the temperature sensor (See section 7.4.21 "Temperature Sensor") may be used to set an appropriate refresh rate, determine the need for AC timing derating and/or monitor the operating temperature.
+See the MR4 Device Temperature (MA[7:0] = 04h) table.

+3. Either the device operating temperature or the temperature sensor (See section 7.4.21 "Temperature Sensor") may be used to set an appropriate refresh rate, determine the need for AC timing derating and/or monitor the operating temperature.
 When using the temperature sensor, the actual device case temperature may be higher than the TOPER rating that applies for the Standard or Extended Temperature Ranges.
-For example, TCASE may be above 85°C when the temperature sensor indicates a temperature of less than 85°C. - 4.
-All parts list in section 3 order information table will not guarantee to meet functional and AC specification if operating temperature out of the range in order information table.
+For example, TCASE may be above 85°C when the temperature sensor indicates a temperature of less than 85°C.

+4. All parts list in section 3 ordering information table will not guarantee to meet AC specification in the range of extended temperature range.